Security Vehicle

 Your safety on campus

-The Security Services department has implemented many safety initiatives to better improve safety and security on campus.
+The Security Services department has implemented many safety initiatives to improve safety and security on campus.
 These initiatives were launched by our department or developed in consultation with student groups and departments on campus, such as the Environmental Health and Safety Office.

 UM Safe App